-the volume of emission allowances that are allocated for free are being reduced each year.
+As prescribed by the European legislation, the volume of emission allowances that are allocated for free are being reduced each year.
 As the overall goal of European Commission is to abandon the free allocation by 2027, companies are pressured to improve their operation, or to buy the allowances on the market.
 We at EPIF focus on both aspects, in order to hedge against the risk.
-However, efficiency improvements are
+However, efficiency improvements are at the core of our efforts.